Tracking Pixel

 - single 0.065-inch (1.6 mm) K-wire is used to augment fixation;

-- wire is drilled at a 45° angle in the sagittal plane from the dorsal lip of the distal radius,
+- wire is drilled at a 45° angle in sagittal plane from dorsal lip of distal radius, across osteotomy site and through volar

 - starting point is positioned just distal to Lister's tubercle;